wuxb45/wormhole/README.md

     $ make

-Alternatively, you may use `O=0g` to enable debug info and disable optimizations (very slow):
+Alternatively, you may use `O=0g` to enable debug info and disable optimizations:

     $ O=0g make